 Does Manitoba Music sell local music and concert tickets?

-No, but we do have a lot of info about albums by Manitoba artists in our music releases section, and you can find some info on independent retailers that often carry local artists.
+No, but we do have a lot of info about albums by Manitoba artists in our music releases section.
 You can also visit our artist directory for more info on where to buy individual artists’ music and how to contact them.
-If you're looking for live music, check out our comprehensive online listings or download our free Manitoba Live concert-finding app (we do our best to include ticket info when we get it).
+If you're looking for live music, check out our comprehensive online listings or download our free MB Live concert-finding app (we do our best to include ticket info when we get it).

 What is MB Live?